zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 467.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in the beautiful City of Los Angeles, California.

-Go to our website at eslpod.com and download a Learnin g Guide for this episode to help you improve your English even faster.
+Go to our website at eslpod.com and download a Learning Guide for this episode to help you improve your English even faster.
 We also ha ve some additional courses in daily and business English including our new Intr oduction to the United States course, which we think you’ll be interested in.

 This episode is called “Buying Men’s Shirts.”
 It’s a dialo gue between Francesca and Eddie using a lot of vocabulary that you would need to know to buy a shirt for a man.
 Let’s get shopping!